puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 your SSH client.
 If not, please return to the Setup section for instructions on getting started.

-Before we get into Puppet itself, this lesson provides with a brief introduction to the `quest` tool that you will use throughout the rest of this guide to track your progress.
+Before we get into Puppet itself, this lesson provides you with a brief introduction to the `quest` tool that you will use throughout the rest of this guide to track your progress.